dbos-inc/dbos-docs/docs/api-reference/contexts.md

 startChildWorkflow<T extends any[], R>(wf: Workflow<T, R>, ...args: T): Promise<WorkflowHandle<R>>
 ```

-Durably start a workflow and return a [handle](./workflow-handles.md) to it but do not wait for it to complete.
+Durably start a child workflow and return a [handle](./workflow-handles.md) to it but do not wait for it to complete.
 This method resolves as soon as the handle is safely created; at this point the workflow is guaranteed to [run to completion](../tutorials/workflow-tutorial.md#reliability-guarantees).
 The syntax for starting workflow `wf` in class `Cls` with argument `arg` is: